DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Experiments and Analysis

 \subsection{Experiment Settings}

-Following the data generation in \cite{koolATTENTIONLEARNSOLVE2019a, liDeepReinforcementLearning2021c, nazariReinforcementLearningSolving2018c}, we randomly sample the location of tasks and depot in the uniform distribution $U\left[ 0,1 \right]$.
-Two scenarios with four and six UAVs are considered (named U4 and U6, respectively), and each scenario is classified into small-scale situations, medium-scale situations, and large-scale situations according to the problem size.
-Instances with 80 and 100 tasks, 150 and 200 tasks, and 300 and 500 tasks are generated in small-scale, medium-scale, and large-scale situations, respectively.
-In this way, we can evaluate the overall performance of the approaches across a range of task scales and UAV quantities.
-Furthermore, the maximum flight distance of the UAV is set to 2.0 in all instances, and the number of attention layers in the encoder $L=3$.
+Following the convention in \cite{koolATTENTIONLEARNSOLVE2019a, liDeepReinforcementLearning2021c, nazariReinforcementLearningSolving2018c}, we randomly generate the locations of tasks and depot in the square $\left[ 0,1 \right]$ following the uniform distribution.
+We consider two scenarios with 4 and 6 UAVs (termed U4 and U6), respectively, and each scenario includes small-scale instances, medium-scale instances, and large-scale instances according to the number of tasks.
+Instances with 80 and 100 tasks, 150 and 200 tasks, and 300 and 500 tasks are considered as small-scale, medium-scale, and large-scale, respectively.
+In this way, we could more comprehensively evaluate the overall performance of the approaches across different sizes of UAVs and tasks.
+Furthermore, the maximum flight distance of the UAV is set to 2.0 in all instances.

-In our DL-DRL, both the upper-layer and lower-layer DRL models are trained for 100 epochs (except for pre-training) with 1,280,000 randomly generated instances per epoch.
-The batch size is set to 512 for the model training in small-scale and medium-scale situations, while 256 for the large-scale situation due to the memory constraint.
-We utilize the Adam optimizer to update the network parameters in DRL models with an initial learning rate of $10^{-4}$.
-In the upper-layer model, the norm of grads is clipped within 3.0 and the decaying parameter of the learning rate is set to 0.995, while the same hyperparameters are set to 1.0 and 1.0 in the lower-layer model.
-In ITS, the lower-layer model is pre-trained for five epochs (i.e., ${{E}_{p}}=5$), and different parameter settings are used for U4 and U6 scenarios during the interactive training.
-For the U4 scenario, The number of intensive training epochs ${{E}_{t}}$ is set to 8, and the number of continuous training epochs ${{E}_{c}}$ is set to 4, whereas ${{E}_{t}}$ and ${{E}_{c}}$ are set to 12 and 6 for the U6 scenario, respectively.
-In this way, we avoid the violent shaking of models which results from the imbalanced amount of training data of the upper-layer and lower-layer models throughout the training process.
-Our code is publicly available \footnote{https://faculty.csu.edu.cn/guohuawu/zh\_CN/zdylm/193832/list/index.htm}.
+Regarding our DL-DRL, the number of attention layers in the encoder is set to $L=3$.
+Both the upper-level and lower-level DRL models are trained for 100 epochs (except for pre-training) with 1,280,000 randomly generated instances per epoch.
+The batch size is set to 512 for the model training on small-scale and medium-scale instances, while 256 on the large-scale instances due to the memory constraint.
+We utilize the Adam optimizer to update the network parameters in the DRL models with an initial learning rate of $10^{-4}$.
+In the upper-level model, the norm of grads is clipped within 3.0 and the decaying parameter of the learning rate is set to 0.995, while the same two hyperparameters are set to 1.0 in the lower-level model.
+In the ITS, the lower-level model is pre-trained for 5 epochs (i.e., ${{E}_{p}}=5$), and different parameter settings are used for U4 and U6 scenarios during the interactive training.
+For the U4 scenario, the number of intensive training epochs ${{E}_{t}}$ is set to 8, and the number of continuous training epochs ${{E}_{c}}$ is set to 4, whereas ${{E}_{t}}$ and ${{E}_{c}}$ are set to 12 and 6 for the U6 scenario, respectively.
+In this way, the salient fluctuation of the model performance which results from the imbalanced training data of the upper-level and lower-level could be effectively mitigated throughout the training.